ix-ax/AXOpen/src/templates.simple/README.md

 .
 scripts:
   download :
-    # Here you will need to set the argument -t to your plc OP and -i to platform you are downloading to
+     # Here you will need to set the argumen -t to your plc IP and -i to platfrom you are dowloading to
     # --default-server-interface is a must if you are using WebAPI
-    - apax sld --accept-security-disclaimer -t 192.168.0.1 -i .\\bin\\1500\\ -r --default-server-interface .
+    - apax sld --accept-security-disclaimer -t $AXTARGET -i $AXTARGETPLATFORMINPUT -r --default-server-interface .
 .
 .